clugen/CluGen.jl/docs/src/examples.md

-# Practice
+# Examples

 A number of examples on how to use CluGen.jl.
-All these examples must be preceded with:
+Each example must be preceded
+with:

 ```@example
 using CluGen, Distributions, Plots, StableRNGs